-Note that regardless of your health insurance at home, the National Health Service in Britain provides that you will be given any required emergency care in Scotland.
+Note that regardless of your health insurance at home, the National Health Service will provide you with any required emergency care in Scotland.
 Local emergency information is on the back page of this booklet.

 If help is needed in severe emergencies in Scotland, dial "999" on your mobile phone or landline to summon assistance.